Nessa-v/Data-Analysis-projects/Gamification_in_Higher_Education/README.md

 ### Data Cleaning Process

-Other fields not shown in the cleaned excel file such as id, start time, completion time were removed.
+Other fields not shown in the cleaned excel file such as id, start time, completion time, etc., were removed.

 When the data was imported into Excel, the questions were retained as column names, so they needed to be renamed to more concise and suitable column names.